ptavarez16/DroTube/README.md

 ![DroTube](https://i.imgur.com/lcSuHy8.png)

 ### Overview
 This web application was built using the popular frontend framework, React.js.
-The app uses YouTube's API to enable users the ability to search youtube videos.
+The app uses YouTube's API to enable users the ability to search videos.

 On the initial load, the app fetches trending videos on YouTube, listing the top 5 on the right side of the page.
 The first video on the list is displayed with an iframe ready to play along with the video's title and description.